ryan-roemer/thorax-docs/src/api.md

     };

 Override this function with your own logging / debugging handler. `name` will be the event name where the error was thrown.

-## Command Line

-To use the command line utilities:

-    npm install -g thorax

-### templates *thorax templates ./templates ./templates.js*

-If using Thorax outside of the provided node or Rails downloads you can inline a directory of templates into a single file by running the `thorax templates` command.

-    npm install -g thorax
-    thorax templates ./templates-dir ./templates.js